pemadolker/pemadolker.github.io/_posts/2024-04-01-DBS101_FlippedClass7.md

 I have gained knowledge on storage and buffer management through tasks such as handling allocations, reads, writes, and deallocations, investigating RAID configurations, and understanding buffer pool administration in a database system.
 These tasks provided practical knowledge for effective storage and buffer management, ensuring data integrity, performance, and efficiency in various computing environments.

 ### Experience
 It is the first time we did flipped class on practical work.
-It wasnt bad but I enjoyed moreworking and learning as a group.
+It wasnt bad but I enjoyed moreworking and learning as a group